Sequencing, Finishing, and Analysis in the Future Meeting

 - Sequencing strategies and technology advancements using the various NGS platforms

 - De novo sequencing, re-sequencing, Human seq., RNA seq., metagenomics, etc.

-- Sequencing applications for Metagenomics, Forensics, and Biosurveillance
+- Sequencing applications for metagenomics, transcriptomics, diagnostics, and biosurveillance

 - Whole genome assemblers and integration of next generation data